|

 Extrusion

-(elongation) of teeth / use of shelves (tiny
+(elongation) of teeth / use of „shelves“ (tiny attachments)

-required at the respective teeth to apply a force in extruding
+the respective teeth need grips to apply a force in extruding

 direction (the image shows a dummy).
-But no need to make them
+But no need to make the grips

 broader than required to pose a spring wire on them.
 Such tiny,

-teeth which can otherwise not be grabbed sufficiently to direct
+for teeth which can otherwise not be grabbed sufficiently to

-constructed open plate, so that its extrusion force can be
+speech-friendly constructed open plate, so that its extrusion

-transmitted.
-This principle can be transferred to extrude side
+force can be transmitted.
+This principle can be transferred to

-teeth if required, and the plate can bear further elements e.g. an
+extrude side teeth if required, and the plate can bear further

-method is: rubber bands stretched between brackets or buttons in
+stretched between brackets or buttons in upper and lower

 can also be used to improve anchoring clasps in difficult cases